Counting tanglegrams with species: Unrooted tanglegrams

 \section{Unrooted tanglegrams}

-To find the cycle index for unrooted trees, we use a \emph{dissymmetry theorem}, which reduces the enumeration of unrooted to the enumeration of several types of rooted trees, which can usually be counted by decomposing them.
+To count unrooted tanglegrams, we need to find the cycle index for unrooted trees, and to do this we use a \emph{dissymmetry theorem}.
+Dissymetry theorems, introduced by Leroux \cite{leroux} reduce the enumeration of unrooted trees to the enumeration of several types of rooted trees, which can usually be counted through decompositions.
 The basic dissymmetry theorem says that if $A$ is a species of unrooted trees of some type, $\Av$ is the species of $A$-trees rooted at a vertex \footnote{A tree rooted at a vertex is formally an ordered pair $(T,v)$, where $T$ is a tree and $v$ is a vertex of $T$.
-Trees rooted at edges etc.~are defined similarly.}, $\Ae$ is the species of $A$-trees rooted at an edge, and $\Ave$ is the species of $A$-trees rooted at a vertex and incident edge (or equivalently, at a directed edge), then
+Trees rooted at edges are defined similarly.}, $\Ae$ is the species of $A$-trees rooted at an edge, and $\Ave$ is the species of $A$-trees rooted at a vertex and incident edge (or equivalently, at a directed edge), then

 We give here a brief sketch of the proof of \eqref{e-diss}, referring the reader to \cite[Section 4.1]{species-book} for a more detailed discussion.
 Every tree has a unique ``center", which is a vertex or edge that is fixed by every automorphism of the tree.
 An unrooted tree may be identified with a tree rooted at its center.
 To prove \eqref{e-diss}, we describe a bijection, equivariant with respect to the automorphism group of the tree, from the non-center vertices and edges of a tree to pairs consisting of a vertex and an incident edge.
 If $v$ is a non-center vertex, we pair it with the first edge on the unique path from $v$ to the center (this edge may be the center), and if $e$ is a non-center edge, we pair it with the first vertex on the unique path from $e$ to the center (this vertex may be the center).
 From the bijection just described, we get a bijection from $A$-trees rooted at a vertex or edge to $A$-trees rooted at a center vertex or edge (equivalent to unrooted $A$-trees) or at a vertex and incident edge.